What is Emotional Abuse?

 Recognizing emotional abuse is a critical first step towards healing.
 Seeking support from trusted friends, family, or a professional can provide the strength needed to break free.
 Remember, it is not your fault, and you deserve to be treated with respect and kindness.

-Emotional abuse is a pervasive form of domestic violence that can leave deep psychological scars.
+Emotional abuse is a pervasive form of domestic abuse that can leave deep psychological scars.
 Recognizing the signs and seeking help are essential steps towards recovery and reclaiming your life.
 If you or someone you know is experiencing emotional abuse, remember, help is available, and there is hope for a brighter, abuse-free future.